King-Lincoln Bronzeville: Mayme Moore Park

 Mayme Moore Park has a total of 2.30 acres.
 The park location is at 240 Martin Luther King Jr. Blvd Columbus, OH 43203 and adjacent to The King Arts Complex.
 Mayme Moore Park is the most popular park in the Bronzeville King-Lincoln District.
 It is a neighborhood park and an area for community gatherings, activities and celebrations.
 Mayme Moore Park hosts various community events such as the Free Jazz Series hosted by The King Arts Complex.
+Mayme Moore Park has also been the home of Columbus Community Pride since 2018.
 Every Thursday in the summer, the Free Jazz Series is open free to the community to enjoy jazz musician performances and to participate in various family friendly activities.